Connecting the Dots: Defining Relationships

 Shop.API -> PaymentGateway "Processes payment"

-Shop.API -> Shop.Database "Connects" // Doesn't describe what happens
+Shop.API -> Shop.Database "Connects" // Doesn't describe the interaction

-Shop.API -> PaymentGateway "Integration" // Technical, not behavioral
+Shop.API -> PaymentGateway "Integration" // Technical term, not behavioral

 Pattern 1: User Interactions